A new year

 However, the good news is that by faith in Jesus; that red stripe is turned to gold in the eyes of God.
 In 2nd Corinthians 5:17 the Bible says ” If any man be in Christ, he is a new creature old things are passed away behold all things are become new”

-If you are at this time a child of the King go and share this story with another who may need a stripe changed.
+If you are at this time a child of the King go and share this story with another who may need a stripe changed from red to gold.

 WHEN GOD IS SILENT

-The first thing we notice in verse one Is that the author directs his request to the one capable of helping him out of his darkness: he turns to God.
-Thus, the first thing we learn in this Psalm is that though we have many resources for help in many areas of life, there are those times when only our Heavenly Father can give us the right direction.
+Notice in verse one that the author directs his request to the one capable of helping him, God.
+Only our Heavenly Father can give us the right direction.
 When you have a problem to whom do you go for council?

-You will notice in verses one and two that he revealed his impatience with God when he uses the expression ” how long” 4 different times.
+You will notice in verses one and two that he revealed his impatience with God when he used the expression ” how long” 4 different times.

-The first question: “how long will you forget me” in verse one requires an answer:
+The first question: “how long will you forget me” requires an answer:

 " But Zion said' The Lord hath forsaken me, and my lord hath forgotten me.
 Can a woman forget her sucking child that she should not have compassion on the son of her womb?
 Yea they may forget yet I will not forget thee.
 Behold I have graven thee upon the palms of my hands; thy walls are continually before me." {Isaiah 49: 14- 16}